 Neil's Pro Bono Work…

-Neil is a trustee of Migrant Help, a charity that provides advice and support for migrant communities across the UK and Northern Ireland, including specific support for victims of human trafficking in to the workplace.
+Neil is a trustee of Migrant Help, a charity that provides advice and support for migrant communities across the UK, including specific support for victims of human trafficking in to the workplace.
 As well as sitting on the board, Neil is also helping the organisation to develop support services for companies that employ migrant workers.

 Neil in our news section…